Infintur11/Infintur11/README.md

-- 👋 Hi, I’m @Infintur11
+- 👋 Hi, I’m @GauravSingh
-- 👀 I’m in love with coding
+- 👀 Coding and Loves me
-- 🌱 I’m currently learning c language
+- 🌱 I am currently on a mission of learning skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects with people
-- 📫 How to reach me email
+- 📫 How to reach me email bugatigori@gmail.com

 <!---
 Infintur11/Infintur11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.